 The holiday lights of Las Colinas are back and brighter than ever.
-The Las Colinas Association has installed over 250,000 individual lights (doubled what was on display last year) and placed a herd of reindeer for residents and visitors to enjoy.
+The Las Colinas Association has installed over 250,000 individual lights and placed a herd of reindeer for residents and visitors to enjoy.
 Beautifully lit reindeer can be seen grazing the trees and monuments along N O’Connor Blvd. and John W. Carpenter Fwy.
 A map of where to take in these magnificent displays can be found below.
-The lights will be on until January 14th, so load up the car and head over to one of the brightest holiday destinations in Dallas-Fort Worth.
+The lights will be on until January 10th, so load up the car and head over to one of the brightest holiday destinations in Dallas-Fort Worth.

 To download a PDF version of the Las Colinas Holiday Lights map, click here.